Starborn/WebMCP/TN4.md

 Selling security tooling for a threat model that does not yet exist is not responsible engineering.What WebMCP Is NotWebMCP is not the Model Context Protocol (MCP).
 It does not implement the MCP wire protocol (JSON-RPC 2.0).
 It is not interoperable with MCP client libraries.
 It borrows the tool abstraction -- functions with schemas and descriptions -- but implements everything through browser-native mechanisms.
 The name creates confusion that is being commercially exploited.(See Technical Note 3: https://github.com/Starborn/webmcp/blob/main/WebMCnotMCP.md)What You Should DoIf you are a developer: contribute and experiment with the Chrome preview, but do not deploy WebMCP tools on production sites until the security model is defined.If you are buying services: no commercial product can deliver WebMCP security compliance because the spec has not defined what compliance means.If you are a standards participant: the W3C Web Machine Learning Community Group meets next on 5 March 2026.
 Comments can also be submitted via the public mailing list (public-webmachinelearning@w3.org) or as GitHub issues (https://github.com/webmachinelearning/webmcp/issues).

 The window for meaningful input is now.ReferencesW3C Draft Spec: https://webmachinelearning.github.io/webmcp/Spec Source (index.bs): https://github.com/webmachinelearning/webmcp/blob/main/index.bsSecurity/Privacy Doc (separate, not in spec): https://github.com/webmachinelearning/webmcp/blob/main/docs/security-privacy-considerations.mdTechnical Notes 1-3: https://github.com/Starborn/webmcp/W3C CG Mailing List: public-webmachinelearning@w3.orgIssue Tracker: https://github.com/webmachinelearning/webmcp/issues.
 Corrections and discussion welcome.

+SEE ALSO SUGGESTED EDITS BELOW SUBMITTED AS PRs and to the web machine learning mailing list

+PR 1 -- Clarify MCP analogy in Introduction (line 84)   trying to submit as PR on ghub now!!

+Current text (line 84):

+    Web pages that use WebMCP can be thought of as Model Context Protocol [[!MCP]] servers that implement tools in client-side script instead of on the backend.

+Suggested edit:

+    Web pages that use WebMCP can be thought of as analogous to Model Context Protocol [[!MCP]] servers in that they expose callable tools, but WebMCP implements tool discovery, registration, and invocation through browser-native mechanisms rather than the MCP wire protocol.

+Source: TN3 (WebMCnotMCP.md) -- "A Suggested Clarification" section.
+This is the single most important edit.

+PR 2 -- Add note to Security section (lines 98-103)

+Currently empty except a TODO comment.
+Add a non-normative note:

+    Note: WebMCP's threat model differs from that of backend MCP servers.
+Security review should address client-side JavaScript execution, browser origin-based trust boundaries, prompt injection via tool descriptions and responses, and silent tool registration, rather than importing assumptions from backend protocol security models.

+Source: TN3 "Why This Matters for Standards Review" + TN2 risk sections on prompt injection and consent model gaps.

+PR 3 -- Add note to Accessibility section (line 105)

+Currently completely empty.
+Add a non-normative note:

+    Note: WebMCP tools introduce a second machine-readable description of page functionality alongside the accessibility tree.
+Implementations should consider how tool descriptions relate to existing ARIA roles and properties to avoid divergence between the two representations.

+Source: TN2 accessibility testing section + existing issue #91 (Redundancy with the accessibility tree) + issue #65 (Accessibility via agentic interfaces).

+PR 4 -- Clarify agent definition scope (line 92)    submitted as PR  by starborn on 28 Feb

+Current text:

+    An <dfn>agent</dfn> is an autonomous assistant that can understand a user's goals and take actions on the user's behalf to achieve them.
+Today, these are typically implemented by large language model (LLM) based [=AI platforms=], interacting with users via text-based chat interfaces.

+Suggested addition after the existing sentence:

+    An <dfn>agent</dfn> is an autonomous assistant that can understand a user's goals and take actions on the user's behalf to achieve them.
+Today, these are typically implemented by large language model (LLM) based [=AI platforms=], interacting with users via text-based chat interfaces.
+In the context of this specification, agents operate within or in coordination with an active browser session where a human user is present.

+Source: TN3 operational mode distinction + the spec's own non-goal of headless browsing scenarios (README).

+PR 5 -- Add interoperability note to the MCP bibliography entry (lines 292-298)

+After the biblio entry for MCP, add a note to the Introduction or Terminology:

+    Note: While WebMCP borrows the tool abstraction from the Model Context Protocol [[!MCP]], it does not implement the MCP wire protocol (JSON-RPC 2.0) and is not interoperable with MCP client libraries at the transport level.

+Source: TN3 transport section -- developers expecting protocol-level interoperability will be misled.

+    PR 4 (agent definition scope) -- smallest, least controversial, clarifies existing text     DONE PR 1 (MCP analogy clarification) -- the core issue, directly addresses TN3     DOING PR 5 (interoperability note) -- technical clarification, low friction PR 3 (accessibility note) -- fills an empty section, aligns with issue #91 PR 2 (security note) -- fills an empty section, more substantive